Bryan G. Sauer, MD

-- Achalasia, Barrett's Esophagus, Colon Cancer, Esophageal Cancer, Pancreatic Cancer, Rectal Cancer, Gastric (Stomach) Cancer, Colon Polyps, Dysphagia, Colonoscopy, Endoscopic Ultrasound, Flexible Sigmoidoscopy, GERD, PEG procedure, Upper GI Endoscopy, Small Intestine Cancer, Gastrointestinal Cancer, Chronic Pancreatitis, Eosinophilic Esophagitis, Endoscopy
+- Achalasia Treatment, Colon Cancer, Esophageal Cancer, Pancreatic Cancer, Rectal Cancer, Stomach Cancer, Dysphagia, Colonoscopy, Endoscopic Ultrasound, Flexible Sigmoidoscopy, GERD, PEG Procedure, Upper GI Endoscopy, Small Intestine Cancer, Gastrointestinal Cancer, Eosinophilic Esophagitis, Endoscopy

 Dr. Sauer grew up in Oconomowoc, WI and graduated from Western Michigan University before attending medical school at the University of Wisconsin.
 He moved to Charlottesville, VA, to pursue residency in internal medicine and a fellowship in gastroenterology at the University of Virginia.
 During fellowship, he also obtained a Master of Science in Clinical Research from UVA.
 Following his fellowship, he completed a year of advanced endoscopy training at UVA and joined the faculty in 2010.